 1) Renames the agency the Land Use Planning Commission;

-2) The LUPC board now consist of nine members, eight of whom are from the eight counties with the most land in Maine’s unorganized territories.
-These eight seats are appointed by county commissioners who can choose one of their own or anyone else from their county.
+2) The LUPC board now consist of nine members, eight of whom are from the eight counties with the most land in Maine’s UT.
+These eight seats are appointed by county commissioners who can choose one of their own or anyone else from their county who resides in the UT.
 A county commissioner cannot appoint him or herself to serve on the LUPC board.
 Nominees must be reviewed and confirmed by the Legislature;

 3) The governor appoints the 9th member to the LUPC board;

-4) Moves permitting of large projects (those that trigger Site Law) to DEP;
+4) Moves permitting of large projects (those that trigger Site Law) to the Department of Environmental Protection;

 5) Allows counties to take over some permitting responsibilities, using LUPC’s standards;